DanEngelbrecht/longtail/README.md

 Experimental incremental asset delivery format - closely related to the casync project by Lennart Poettering (https://github.com/systemd/casync).
 When I started tinkering with this I did not know of that project but has since learned from it but choosen different approaches to a few things.
 If casync does what you need there is no point in diving into this besides curiousity.
 If there are aspects of casync that does not work for you (you need in-place updating of folders, or you need all the performance using threading) then it might be interesting.

 # Current state
-Proof of Concent pre-alpha.
-It works and is reasonably tested but unit tests does not cover nearly as much as it should and some parts are not "safe" such as validating file formats etc.
+Alpha, most stuff is there and working.
+It is reasonably tested but unit tests does not cover nearly as much as it should and some parts are not "safe" such as validating file formats etc.

 It is *very* fast though, most functions that takes time are very multithreaded and fairly efficient and care has been taken to handle really large files (such as multi-gigabyte PAK files for games) reasonably fast.